captainprice27/captainprice27/README.md

 - ⚡ Fun fact: ...
 -->

-I am Prayas , currently a CS junior at Indian Institute of Engineering Science and Technology (IIEST , formerly BESU) , Shibpur (2025 pass-out) 🎓.
+I am Prayas Mazumder , currently a CS junior at Indian Institute of Engineering Science and Technology (IIEST , formerly BESU) , Shibpur (2025 pass-out) 🎓.
 I am passionate about Problem Solving , Machine Learning and AI, Mathematics , Quantum Computing with a flair for innovation and modern technology .
 I am also an amateur Full Stack Web Developer.